-1. Name of the department: PHILOSOPHY

-B.A.
-Honours Course-2004

-3. Names of Programmes/Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.):

-4. Names of Interdisciplinary courses and the departments/units involved:

-5. Annual/ semester/choice based credit:

-Annual

-6. Participation of the department in the courses offered by other departments :

-7. Courses in collaboration with other universities, industries, foreign institutions, etc.:

-Nil.

-No.
+1. Name of the department : PHILOSOPHY 2.
+Year of Establishment : B.A.
+General Course - 1997 B.A.
+Honours Course-2004 3.
+Names of Programmes/Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.) : UG 4.
+Names of Interdisciplinary courses and the departments/units involved : Nil 5.
+Annual/ semester/choice based credit : Annual 6.
+Participation of the department in the courses offered by other departments : Nil 7.
+Courses in collaboration with other universities, industries, foreign institutions, etc.: Nil.
+8. Details of courses/programmes discontinued (if any) with reasons : No.